neighbor-bear/fceux-for-retrogame/readme.md

 - The scanlines values to be added depend on the game, but as reference 1 NTSC frame is chosen (262 scanlines), but also 240 or 260 scanlines are typically used.
 - In the overclock settings menu left and right cursors substract or add 10 scanlines for Post-Render or Vblank options.
 Maintaining pressed the `A` button the step value will be 1 scanline and maintaining pressed the `Y` button the step value will be 262 scanlines.

 > See [this thread](http://tasvideos.org/forum/viewtopic.php?t=18323) at FCEUX forum with information about overclocking.
-In this post there is document attached with a overclocking game database.
+In this post there is a document attached with a overclocking game database.

 > See [This video](https://www.youtube.com/watch?v=VzQE4pLjhg4&t=323s) with a comparison side by side of some overclocked games.